Waste Water Heat Recovery for Showers

 This is supported by the ‘Guidance Paragraph 7’ (If behind plasterboard is not deemed accessible as it previously was) and would be similar to new build scenarios where valves for showers are behind plasterboard and tiles or under a bath that has been tiled in.

-This guidance update is based on the following regulation from WRAS and UK Water Regs:
+This guidance update is based on the following regulation from Water Regs UK Ltd based on Legislation:

-3. The previous guidance from WRAS since WWHRS started to be installed in the UK (Specifying what finishes were and were not deemed as accessible)
+- The previous guidance from WRAS (Now Water Regs UK) since WWHRS started to be installed in the UK (Specifying what finishes were and were not deemed as accessible)

 For further information please contact us.